SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 Let's start from the top left corner:

-1. We push 3 assignments using ` <m-contex>`
+1) We push 3 assignments using ` <m-contex>`
-2. Value is pre-processed and push one by one to the Stack
+2) Value is pre-processed and push one by one to the Stack
-3. Inside our Stack `(Context)`, we check and try to retrieve existing Activation which is sharable object that holds Assignments hierarchy
+3) Inside our Stack `(Context)`, we check and try to retrieve existing Activation which is sharable object that holds Assignments hierarchy
-4. If it does not exists we initiate `match`
+4) If it does not exists we initiate `match`
-5. Before it reaches Indexed KEYDATA, on its way it broacasts several notifications
+5) Before it reaches Indexed KEYDATA store, on its way it broacasts several notifications
-6. These notification are received by Observers that are responsible to pre-load and register new rules relevant to current data.
+6) These notification are received by Observers that are responsible to pre-load and register new rules relevant to current data
-7. `Rules Engine` gives back `Value Matches` which is at this point just pointers to RuleDB (not real properties)
+7) `Rules Engine` gives back `Value Matches` which is at this point just pointers to RuleDB (not real properties)
-8. Assignment is created and its cached.
-If additional rule chaining needs to happen it is here, where certain properties are mirred and pushed again from #1
+8) Assignment is created and its cached.
+If additional rule chaining needs to happen it is here, where certain properties are mirrored and pushed again from (step #1)
-9. If no father chaining is need we cache Activation for later  use #3
+9) If no father chaining is needed we cache Activation for later use (step #3)
-10. Retrieve and convert match result to real properties that are used to render UI.
+10) Retrieve and convert match result to real properties that are used to render UI.

 ## MetaUI fundamentals

-This sections focuses on the OSS ...